Why Dogue De Bordeaux?

-In the 27 years (geez, that is a quarter of a century) that Dave and I have been together, we have always shared our lives with a BIG DOG, and interestingly enough each of those dogs belonged to the working group of AKC dog breeds, all of them were spectacular companions in their own right, each of them made our lives better for sharing it with them, and none of them will ever be forgotten.
+In the 33 years (geez, that is way more than a quarter of a century) that Dave and I have been together, we have always shared our lives with a BIG DOG, and interestingly enough each of those dogs belonged to the working group of AKC dog breeds, all of them were spectacular companions in their own right, each of them made our lives better for sharing it with them, and none of them will ever be forgotten.

 Boone (Neapolitan Mastiff)

 After we lost Percy to a brain tumor, just before his sixth birthday, Dave and I swore we’d never have another big dog.

 Either Percy’s illness and eventual death was so much more traumatic than the others before him, or as we grow older, we are just less equipped to handle the terrible sadness of losing a best friend.
 Either way, we decided that we had endured enough heartache, and just weren’t going to put ourselves through that again.
 NO MORE BIG DOGS!
 That decision was made in January 2008, the very day we had to lay Percy to rest.